-35 Years Ago: Jefferson Starship Plugs In For ‘Freedom at Point Zero’
+When Jefferson Starship Plugged In For ‘Freedom at Point Zero’

-Their shift toward arena rock was best heard on 'Jane,' a lead single that shot to No. 14 behind the fiery guitar work of stalwart Craig Chaquico.
-His co-writers included Paul Kantner and Dave Freiberg, who along with Chaquico (and Slick, among others) had been with Jefferson Starship since it grew out of the old Jefferson Airplane configuration in January 1974.
-Multi-instrumentalist Pete Sears joined later that summer -- as did Balin, their original lead singer.
+Their shift toward arena rock was best heard on "Jane," a lead single that shot to No. 14 behind the fiery guitar work of stalwart Craig Chaquico.
+His co-writers included Paul Kantner and Dave Freiberg, who along with Chaquico and Slick had been with Jefferson Starship since it grew out of the old Jefferson Airplane configuration in January 1974.
+Multi-instrumentalist Pete Sears joined the original lineup of Jefferson Starship later that summer – as did Balin, their original lead singer.

-Balin's replacement was as offbeat as it was instantly successful: Mickey Thomas had made his name on the breakout ballad 'Fooled Around and Fell in Love' with Elvin Bishop, having worked for years in R&B and gospel groups prior to that.
+Balin's replacement was as offbeat as it was instantly successful: Mickey Thomas had made his name on the breakout ballad "Fooled Around and Fell in Love" with Elvin Bishop, after working for years in R&B and gospel groups prior to that.

-"I remember arguing over the guitar solo with our manager at that time," Chaquico told this writer.
+"I remember arguing over the guitar solo with our manager at that time," Chaquico said in a separate 2012 talk.
 "His point was, he came in with a stop watch and the guitar solo was too long.
 It will never get played on the radio, right?
-If you listen to the solo, I arranged it in such a way that when I came in there’s really not a lot going on -- except for me and Aynsley.
+If you listen to the solo, I arranged it in such a way that when I came in there’s really not a lot going on – except for me and Aynsley.
 Everybody else is laying out, so you have to hear the guitar solo.
 It’s all that’s there!
-(Laughs.)
+[Laughs.]
 The band backed me up, and we left the solo the way that it is, but our manager swore it would never be a hit.
-So every time I hear it on the radio, it puts a smile on my face, because I knew I had to fight for every second of it!
+So, every time I hear it on the radio, it puts a smile on my face, because I knew I had to fight for every second of it!
 Literally.
 Our manager had a point about one thing though: I ran into some of the guys from Metallica and they said: 'Hey, man, that was one of our favorite songs, because no songs on the radio had long guitar solos back then.'
-(Laughs.)
-We pushed the envelope, and it actually did get played -- thank God."
+[Laughs.} We pushed the envelope, and it actually did get played – thank God."

 "If you wanted to survive, if you wanted to continue to be a viable band and make records, and to stay together, then you better conform to the times," Thomas said.
 "At that point in time, it has reached a point that if you didn’t get Top 40 airplay, and you weren’t on MTV, then you just weren’t part of the game.
 You had to have that presence."

-These days, a shaky truce seems to be in place.
-Both Thomas and Kantner tour with their own versions of Jefferson Starship / Starship.
-'Jane' is the only song that both editions regularly include in their set lists.
+Later, a shaky truce emerged.
+Both Thomas and Kantner toured with their own versions of Jefferson Starship / Starship until Kantner's death in 2016.
+"Jane" was the only song that both editions regularly included in their set lists.